The eurozone: Mid-cycle renaissance

-Source: Thomson Reuters Datastream, as of September 13, 2017.
+Source: Thomson Reuters Datastream, through Q3 2017.

 What could go wrong

 The risks around our outlook are threefold.
 First, when it comes to the eurozone, political risk is always lurking around the corner.
 Currently, we are worried about both the troubled state of the Brexit negotiations and the Italian elections in Q1 2018.
 With respect to the former, we still expect an agreement will be reached to implement a two-year status-quo transition period, which should minimize the economic fallout from Brexit.
 However, a complete breakdown in talks cannot be dismissed as a possibility, and severe trade disruptions with the UK could wreak havoc on the region’s economic growth.
 With respect to the Italian elections, we are mostly focused on the risk of a Euroskeptic bloc taking power.
 However, Euroskepticism has not been a winning strategy in recent elections and is notably in decline in Italy.
 Even more, the recent electoral reform makes it unlikely the populist Five Star Movement can win an outright majority on its own.